African diaspora: Central America and South America

 At an intermediate level, in South America and in the former plantations in and around the Indian Ocean, descendants of enslaved people are a bit harder to define because many people are mixed in demographic proportion to the original slave population.
 In places that imported relatively few slaves (like Chile), few if any are considered "black" today.
 In places that imported many enslaved people (like Brazil or Dominican Republic), the number is larger, though most identify themselves as being of mixed, rather than strictly African, ancestry.
 In places like Brazil and the Dominican Republic, blackness is performed in more taboo ways than it is in, say, the United States.
 The idea behind Trey Ellis Cultural Mulatto comes into play as there are blurred lines between what is considered as black.

 In Colombia, the African slaves were first brought to work in the gold mines of the Department of Antioquia.
 After this was no longer a profitable business, these slaves slowly moved to the Pacific coast, where they have remained unmixed with the white or Indian population until today.
 The whole Department of Chocó remains a black area.
 Mixture with white population happened mainly in the Caribbean coast, which is a mestizo area until today.
 There was also a greater mixture in the south-western departments of Cauca and Valle del Cauca.
 In these mestizo areas the African culture has had a great influence.

+In Central America, the Garifuna (also known as Garinagu or Black Caribs) are a mixed Afro-Indigenous people of primarily Island Carib (Indigenous) and Free West and Central African Ancestry.

+They did not voluntarily migrate to Central America “to save themselves from forced enslavement”.
+After years of resistance on Saint Vincent (Yurumein), they were defeated by the British in 1796–1797.
+The British then forcibly exiled more than 5,000 Garifuna (separating them from the less-African “Yellow Caribs”); roughly half died during the voyage or shortly after.
+The survivors (around 2,300) were dumped on Roatán in 1797 and later established communities along the coasts of Honduras, Belize, Guatemala, and Nicaragua.

+The global Garifuna population today is estimated at over 600,000, with the majority in Honduras and large migrant communities in the United States.
+They make up roughly 1–12 % of the population in the four Central American countries where they reside.

+The Garifuna have retained their Arawakan-based language, ancestral spiritual practices (notably the dügü ritual), punta music and dance—recognised by UNESCO in 2008 as Intangible Cultural Heritage of Humanity.

+Their classification is disputed: many Garifuna leaders and scholars reject the label “African diaspora” or “Afro-descendant” as inaccurate and politically motivated (often used to deny them Indigenous status and communal land rights), preferring to be recognised primarily as an Indigenous people with African admixture; others accept the term Afro-Indigenous.